Venice YMCA winter sports offered

 Register: At the YMCA front desk or at swflymca.org up until Dec.
 6.

 This academy runs from Dec.
 6 to Feb.
-14 held on Friday nights from 6 - 8 p.m. at the Venice SKY YMCA basketball court.
+14 held on Friday nights from 6 to 8 p.m. at the Venice SKY YMCA basketball court.

 Youth Flag Football League